James H. McMillan, Ph.D.

 - McMillan, J. H. (Ed.)
 (2013).
 Sage Handbook of Research on Classroom Assessment.
 Sage Publications.

 Dr. James McMillan has completed nearly four decades of work in higher education, mostly as a VCU School of Education professor teaching educational psychology, research and measurement.
-In addition to his duties as a faculty member, he has served as a department chair, as director of a research consortium and, most recently, as the school’s interim associate dean of academic affairs.
+In addition to his duties as a faculty member, he has served as a department chair, as director of a research consortium, and as the school’s interim associate dean of academic affairs.

-McMillan’s career has included the development of a doctoral program in research and evaluation, active participation in national professional associations, and numerous professional journal articles and presentations, where he has established a national/international reputation for contributions in classroom assessment.
+McMillan’s career has included the development of a doctoral program in research and evaluation, active participation in national professional associations, and authorship of numerous professional books, journal articles and presentations, where he has established a national/international reputation for contributions in classroom assessment.

-His current work focuses on how students’ being wrong – making mistakes and learning errors on assessments – can facilitate motivation, self-regulation, perseverance, study skills and subsequent achievement.
+His current work focuses on the measurement of student perceptions of science assessment, including the study of how students’ being wrong – making mistakes and learning errors on assessments – can facilitate motivation, self-regulation, perseverance, study skills and subsequent achievement.